 Are you OK?
 Really OK?
-If not please start the conversation – visit this page for contact details of people and organisations that can help.
+If you’re really not, visit this page for contact details of people and organisations that can help.

-At BF we believe it is important to keep conversations about mental health and wellbeing going.
-We recognise that sport can be both part of a solution but also part of the problem (for example the additional stresses faced by competitive fencers seeking GBR selection).
+At British Fencing we believe it is important to keep conversations about mental health and wellbeing going.
+It’s well-known that sport and exercise has a positive effect on mental health.
+We also recognise that sport can be both part of a solution, but also part of the problem – for example the additional stresses faced by competitive athletes seeking selection for GBR.

-The most important step is to create an environment where conversations can start.
-Ask people if they are OK.
-Ask them twice.
-And know that there are plenty of places to signpost people to if you feel you can’t provide the support necessary.
+The most important step is to create an environment where conversations can start, and know that there are plenty of places to signpost people to if you feel you can’t provide the support necessary.

 On this page you can find out how to:

 Understanding more about the topic